michalp21/coms4995-finalproj/README.md

 The outputted strategy will be loaded and used when Libratus plays against another player.

-## Training Deepstack
+## Training DeepStack

-A more detailed runthrough of model training for Deepstack can be found on the Tutorial found on their website.
+A more detailed runthrough of model training for DeepStack can be found on the Tutorial found on their website.
 First edit Source/Settings/arguments.lua and edit the parameters as appropriate.
 We define game definition, # cfr iterations, data and model paths, neural network architecture, and more all in this file.

 The process boils down to the following commands: